 Outsource and delegate these 4 non-essential tasks to free your time

-A blog is normally a company of one employee.
+A website is normally a company of one employee.
 You are the jack of all trades.
 You do everything from creating content, improving the design and doing the marketing.

-You have the complete knowledge of everything about your blog, you do not need to communicate to anyone else and you make all the decisions yourself.
+You have the complete knowledge of everything about your site, you do not need to communicate to anyone else and you make all the decisions yourself.

-But as your blog grows you might run into challenges by doing everything yourself.
+But as your audience grows you might run into challenges by doing everything yourself.
 A single person project cannot scale, especially if you want to achieve big things.

-You might need to get some help to grow and scale your blog.
+You might need to get some help to grow and scale further.
 This means relinquishing control and delegating and outsourcing some of your work to virtual assistants.

 Outsource other building tasks that would give you more time to spend creating content instead.
 The hard part is knowing what tasks to outsource.
 So, here’s 4 building tasks I recommend giving to your virtual assistant: